Quantifying culinary diversity across countries.

 Tacos al pastor

-one of most beloved street foods, with a fascinating cultural fusion.
+TACOS AL PASTOR – inspired by shawarma, this dish uses pork marinated in adobo spices, stacked on a vertical rotisserie, and served in tacos with pineapple, onions, and cilantro.
+One of the most beloved street foods, with a fascinating cultural fusion.
 This dish features thinly sliced marinated pork that’s stacked on a vertical spit and slow-roasted, similar to Middle Eastern shawarma.
-The pork is marinated in dried chilies, achiote paste, often, a pineapple is placed on top of the meat tower, its juices dripping to tenderize the meat as it rotates beside an open flame.
+The pork is marinated in dried chilies, achiote paste, and often, a pineapple is placed on top of the meat tower, its juices dripping to tenderize the meat as it rotates beside an open flame.
 To serve, the cook slices thin shavings of the caramelized outer layer of pork directly onto small corn tortillas.
 Traditional toppings include diced pineapple, chopped onions, cilantro, and a squeeze of lime, with salsa served on the side.

 The dish originated in the 1930s when Lebanese immigrants brought their vertical spit-cooking technique to Mexico, particularly to Puebla.
 Local cooks adapted this method using Mexican ingredients and flavors, replacing lamb with pork and creating what would become one of Mexico’s signature dishes.